Add a bookmark to get started

 In this article we offer an overview of the manifesto commitments affecting UK infrastructure, construction and transport.
 We’ve focused on the two major political parties, with additional insight into the manifestos of the Liberal Democrats, the Green Party and Reform UK, to give a sense of the parameters of the political debate.

-This Westminster Watch has been written in collaboration with Howard Bassford, UK Head of Infrastructure, Construction and Transport, and the UK Government Affairs team.
+This Westminster Watch has been written in collaboration with Howard Bassford and Robert Smith, from the infrastructure, construction and transport sector, and the UK Government Affairs team.

 THE LABOUR PARTY MANIFESTO